deyaberger/Gomoku/README.md

 # GOMOKU

-### Welcome to our project repository.
+### *Welcome to our project repository.
 Gomoku is a strategy board played on a Go board with stones of two different colors.
-You can play with a friend, or against our AI, but you might never beat it because it is so awesome
+You can play with a friend, or against our AI, but you might never beat it because it is so awesome* :smile: </br>
-:joy:

 You'll find more details below in this readme, or directly on our webpage: http://gomoku.deyaberger.fr